Our story

 Founder & CEO, GAIN Ltd · Former Postmaster General of Nigeria (2016–2019)

 As Nigeria’s Postmaster General, Barrister Adegbuyi identified the absence of a machine-readable national address system as the foundational barrier to Nigeria’s digital economy.
 That insight became GRANDVIEW GRIDS.
-He has since built a portfolio of 25+ granted Nigerian patents covering the seven-layer addressing infrastructure, cryptographic verification systems making GAIN Ltd the IP holder of Nigeria’s sovereign digital addressing stack.
+He has since built a portfolio of 25+ granted Nigerian patents covering the seven-layer addressing infrastructure and cryptographic verification systems, making GAIN Ltd the IP holder of Nigeria’s sovereign digital addressing stack.
 A WSIS Prize 2018 finalist, his work on Digital Federalism draws on a lineage from Hegel through Awolowo to produce an address system designed for cooperative federalism at the LGA level.

 Design principles